noahehall/theBookOfNoah/0current/haproxy.md

   - each section can be in a separate file for easier reuse

   - global: process wide security and performance tuning at a low level
+    - all about sizing and resources
+    - other sections describe traffic and processing rules
   - defaults: helps reduce duplication
     - apply to all frontend & backend sections that come after it
     - defaults cascade: i.e. you can group [defaults > frontend > backend] to create config types, e.g. one group for TCP layer 4 and another group for HTTP layer 7